Eric Kaufmann

-Eric Peter Kaufmann (born 11 May 1970) is a Canadian professor of politics at the University of Buckingham.
-He was appointed in October 2023, following his resignation from his post at Birkbeck, University of London, after two decades of work, citing political differences.
+Eric Peter Kaufmann (born 11 May 1970) is a Canadian professor of politics and conservative writer.
+He was appointed to the University of Buckingham in October 2023, following his resignation from his post at Birkbeck, University of London, after two decades of work, citing political differences.
 He is a specialist on Orangeism in Northern Ireland, nationalism, and political and religious demography.
 He has authored, co-authored, and edited books and other publications on these subjects.

 Early life and education

 Eric Kaufmann was born in Hong Kong and raised in Vancouver, British Columbia, Canada, and Japan.
 His ancestry is half Jewish, one-quarter Chinese and one-quarter Costa Rican.
-His father Steve Kaufmann is of Jewish descent, the grandfather a secularist hailing from Prostějov in the modern Czech Republic.
-His mother is a lapsed Catholic; he himself attended Catholic school for only a year.
+His father Steve Kaufmann is of Jewish descent, the paternal grandfather a secularist hailing from Prostějov in the modern Czech Republic.
+His mother is a lapsed Catholic; the younger Kaufmann himself attended Catholic school for only a year.
 He received his BA from the University of Western Ontario in 1991.
-He received his MA from the London School of Economics in 1994 where he subsequently also completed his PhD in 1998.
+He received his MSc from the London School of Economics in 1994 where he subsequently also completed his PhD in 1998.